ppy/osu-wiki/news/2023/2023-05-01-journey-into-a-beatmap-world-contest-results.md

 [![](https://assets.ppy.sh/contests/175/banners/Saeka.jpg)](https://assets.ppy.sh/contests/175/winners/Saeka.png)

-**776** voters also split into an alternate dimension with [**Saeka**](https://osu.ppy.sh/users/18025047)'s artwork, also featuring the world of [Cold Green Eyes](https://osu.ppy.sh/beatmapsets/371128#osu/814293), except this time with quite a few more guests in two pippi's from opposing timelines, Mocha, Chirou and a delighted don finally happy to exist in a world where people might not belt him with sticks for fun.
+**776** voters also split into an alternate dimension with [**Saeka**](https://osu.ppy.sh/users/18025047)'s artwork, also featuring the world of [Cold Green Eyes](https://osu.ppy.sh/beatmapsets/371128#osu/814293), except this time with quite a few more guests: two pippis from opposing timelines, Mocha, Chirou and a delighted Don finally happy to exist in a world where people might not belt him with sticks for fun.

 [![](https://assets.ppy.sh/contests/175/banners/feelareN.jpg)](https://assets.ppy.sh/contests/175/winners/feelareN.png)

-**749** passengers took the connecting line joining [**feelareN**](https://osu.ppy.sh/users/14893375)'s artistic wiles to the wistful world of inabakumori's Lagtrain.
+**749** passengers took the connecting line joining [**feelareN**](https://osu.ppy.sh/users/14893375)'s artistic wiles to the wistful world of inabakumori's *Lagtrain*.
 Simple, but stupendously well executed.
 Much like the original track itself!

 [![](https://assets.ppy.sh/contests/175/banners/Khize.jpg)](https://assets.ppy.sh/contests/175/winners/Khize.png)

-**749** voters found themselves waiting in the rain among [**Khize**](https://osu.ppy.sh/users/12736392)'s re-imagining of the background from [color](https://osu.ppy.sh/beatmapsets/373114#osu/817174).
+**749** voters found themselves waiting in the rain among [**Khize**](https://osu.ppy.sh/users/12736392)'s reimagining of the background from [color](https://osu.ppy.sh/beatmapsets/373114#osu/817174).
 The stylistic attention paid to this piece cannot be adequately conveyed in words, so we're just going to encourage you to look at it, then look at it some more.

 [![](https://assets.ppy.sh/contests/175/banners/DGen.jpg)](https://assets.ppy.sh/contests/175/winners/DGen.png)